Entanglement Entropy in Causal Set Theory: Entropy of Coarse-Graining

-In coarse-graining by decimation, we iteratively remove $10\%$ of the causet elements and oscillators.
-In the causet we remove each element with probability 0.1, and in the chain of oscillators we remove each tenth oscillator.
 A simple relation is obtained in both cases.
 The entropy depends quadratically on the number of degrees of freedom (DoF's) remaining after coarse-graining.
 Initially, when all DoF's are present, the entropy is 0.
-It rises and reaches a maximum when about half of the DoF's remain, after which it drops, symmetrically, until it reaches near 0 again around when there are no more DoF's left.
+It rises and reaches a maximum when about half of the DoF's remain, after which it drops, symmetrically, until it reaches 0 again when there are no more DoF's left.

-The causal set result without truncating $i\Delta$ is shown in Figure \ref{cscg}, where the entropy is plotted versus the number of elements remaining in the causal diamond.
-Initially the diamond contained 4048 sprinkled elements.
-The results fit $S=a N^2+b N+c$ with $a=- 0.00014,\, b=0.56,\, \text{and}\, c=41.06$.
+The causal set result without truncating $i\Delta$ and $W$ is shown in Figure \ref{cscg}, where the entropy is plotted versus the number of elements remaining in the causal diamond.
+Initially the diamond contained 4048 sprinkled elements and had a density of $10.12$.
+The results fit $S=a N^2+b N+c$ with $a=- 1.5\times 10^{-4},\, b=0.60,\, \text{and}\, c=7.0$.

-The causal set result with truncated $i\Delta$ is shown in Figure \ref{cgtrunc}, where the entropy is plotted versus the square root of the number of elements remaining in the causal diamond.
-Initially the diamond contained 4048 sprinkled elements.
-The results fit $S=a N+b \sqrt{N}+c$ with $a=-0.0020,\, b=0.13,\, \text{and}\, c=-0.50$.